valtido/sentry-docs/src/collections/_documentation/clients/java/config.md

 title: Configuration
 ---

+{% capture __alert_content -%}
-**Note:** Sentry’s library and framework integration documentation explains how to to do the initial Sentry configuration for each of the supported integrations.
-The configuration below can be used in combination with any of the integrations _once you set Sentry up with the integration_.
+Sentry’s library and framework integration documentation explains how to to do the initial Sentry configuration for each of the supported integrations.
+The configuration below can be used in combination with any of the integrations **once you set Sentry up with the integration**.
 Please check [the integration documentation]({%- link _documentation/clients/java/modules/index.md -%}#integrations) before you attempt to do any advanced configuration.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="warning"
+%}

 &nbsp;
 ## Setting the DSN (Data Source Name) {#setting-the-dsn}